Tyrrrz/Tyrrrz.me/src/data/blog-posts/return-type-inference/Post.md

 ![cover](Cover.png)

-I really like building frameworks that enable other developers to make something cool.
-Sometimes, when chasing down the perfect API you have in mind, you may need to push the language to the very limit.
+Above everything else in software development, I really enjoy building frameworks that enable other developers to create something cool.
+Sometimes, when chasing that perfect design I have in mind, I find myself coming up with weird hacks to push the programming language to the limit.

-One such limit is the lack of return type inference in C#.
-The compiler fares well when it needs to return the type of an argument to a method, either when resolving the current signature among many overloads, or when determining the type of generic.
-But return type inference is something C# lacks.
+One such case happened not so long ago, when my coworker and I were looking at how to avoid specifying generic arguments in places where the compiler should be able to guess it based on return type.
+He said it was impossible seeing as C# can only infer generic arguments based on method parameters -- however I was able to come up with a way to prove him wrong.

-In this article I will introduce you to a simple pattern that I've been using in some cases to simulate return type inference.
+In this article I will show how you can use a little trick to simulate return type inference in C#, as well as some examples where that can be useful.

 ## Type inference

-Type inference is the ability of a compiler to automatically detect the type of a particular expression, without having the programmer explicitly specify it.
+Type inference, in general, is the ability of a compiler to automatically detect the type of a particular expression, without having the programmer explicitly specify it.
 This feature works by analyzing the context in which the expression is evaluated, as well as the constraints imposed by the flow of data in the program.

 By being able to detect the type automatically, languages that support type inference allow writing more succinct code, while still maintaining the full benefits of a static type system.
 This is why most mainstream statically-typed languages have type inference, in one form or another.